 Normally, a listed medicine will contain an active ingredient which is pre-approved by the TGA.
 However, ingredients which are scheduled poisons are not approved and therefore products containing them cannot be listed on the ARTG.

-However, Medicinal Cannabis products that come under the Schedule 4 (>98% CBD) or Schedule 8 (>2% other cannabinoids) poisons classification may qualify for an export only listing.
+However, Medicinal Cannabis products that come under the Schedule 4 (>98% cannabinoid) or Schedule 8 (>2% other cannabinoids) poisons classification may qualify for an export-only listing.

 For an export only listing, the product cannot be supplied locally, and the product must be separate and distinct from any locally supplied product in at least one of the following ways: